facebook Website Designer vs Developer: What's the Difference? | Bklyn Custom Designs™

 Website Designer vs Developer

-Simply working with websites doesn't mean that a person understands how to code the sites for various functionalities or that they can design the sites for proper conversions.
-There are specialties in all industries and that includes specializing in certain designs work or development work within the website creation space.
-Understanding the difference between the two will become more important to you the more you investigate and understand your needs; this will improve the decision you'll make.
+Working with websites doesn't automatically mean that someone knows how to code different functionalities or design sites for optimal conversions.
+All industries have specialties, including specific designs and development work within website creation.
+Understanding the difference between the two will be increasingly important as you continue to explore and grasp your needs.
+This will enhance the decision you make.
 Your job is to ensure that you and whomever you choose are on the same page with both expectations and results.

 The Website Designer

 Your site designer is responsible for creating that sexy user-facing look that everyone interacts with.
-The pretty colors, the flow of the layout and content, the formatting of your content, the placement of all the elements that come together to present your brand and site to your visitors.
+The colors, layout, content flow, formatting, and placement of elements on your website all work together to present your brand to visitors.
 The overall user experience is part of the focus that's created with the help of the website designer.

-They are also responsible for making sure that the tools you use to collect information and payment from your visitors (if you have any established or are creating from scratch) fit the experience in a way that looks and feels comfortable enough to them so that no one is left frustrated.
+They are responsible for ensuring that the tools used to collect information and payments from visitors fit comfortably with their experience, so that no one is left frustrated.

 Your site designer is largely responsible for integrating your Brand assets into your site.
 From fonts to colors to visual and audio – all these are pulled together by your designer so your Brand is represented the way you envisioned, or better than.
 What your Brand is, your site should represent it.
 It’s ok to switch things up and tweak as your Brand shifts through growth.